Basis of Presentation and Significant Accounting Policies

-The Company classifies its short-term investments as available-for-sale securities, which are carried at their fair value based on the quoted market prices of the securities.
-On available-for-sale securities, realized and gains and losses, and unrealized gains and losses on equity securities, are included in net earnings in the period earned or incurred.
+The Companys short-term investments are equity securities and are carried at their fair value based on quoted market prices.
+Realized and unrealized gains and losses on equity securities are included in net earnings in the period earned or incurred.

 Use of Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Estimates are used for, but not limited to, useful lives of fixed assets, contingent consideration, income taxes and stock-based compensation.
 Actual results may differ from those estimates.

 The Company has one reportable segment - the development of immunotherapies designed to activate and expand a patient's T-cell mediated immune system against cancer.

 The Company accounts for acquisitions using the acquisition method of accounting, which requires that all identifiable assets acquired, and liabilities assumed be recorded at their estimated fair values.
 The excess of the fair value of purchase consideration over the fair values of identifiable assets and liabilities is recorded as goodwill.
 When determining the fair values of assets acquired and liabilities assumed, management makes significant estimates and assumptions.
 Critical estimates in valuing certain intangible assets include but are not limited to future expected cash flows from acquired patented technology.
 Managements estimates of fair value are based upon assumptions believed to be reasonable, but are inherently uncertain and unpredictable and, as a result, actual results may differ from estimates.